zzhheloise/Time-aware-LM/README.md

 We aim to answer two questions:

 (1) Can parallel LoRAs mitigate "catastrophic forgetting" problem?
-This is, can T5 model with parallel LoRAs forget past knowledge more slowly during being fine-tuned on new corpora, compared with that without parallel LoRAs?
+This is, while being fine-tuned on new corpora, can T5 models with parallel LoRAs forget past knowledge more slowly compared with those without parallel LoRAs?

-(2) How to design LoRA-future to tame the model to predict future utterance with higher accuracy (lower perplexity)?
+(2) Can T5 models with parallel LoRAs and LoRA-future perform better on predicting future utterance?
+How to design LoRA-future to tame the model to predict future utterance?
 Moreover, can LoRA-future help T5 model perform better on future closed-book questions?

+## Dataset

+See /data/* for details

 ## Experiment